onelineoff/crypto/README.md

 1. More comments.
 Test javadoc.
 2. Add pom.xml.
 4. Additional unit tests.
-5. Implement decrypter for substitution cipher.
-6. Lots of duplicate code.
+5. Lots of duplicate code.
 Clean up, and refactor.
-7. Examine Character vs char, array vs List.
+6. Examine Character vs char, array vs List.
-8. Test Eclipse install from scratch from maven file.
+7. Test Eclipse install from scratch from maven file.
-9. Some methods in StringUtil should be in DictionaryUtil
+8. Some methods in StringUtil should be in DictionaryUtil
-10. Test mvn clean install.
+9. Test mvn clean install.
-11. Test mvn javadoc.
+10. Test mvn javadoc.

 # Caveats